HELVE/HELVELOGS/README.md

 **Ideas**
 - sequence starts with a date "/// 2019" as if it was a flashback.
-- at the end of the video follow / sub / like variations glitch in (depending on the platform it is shared on)
+- at the end of the video follow / sub / like variations glitch in (depending on the platform it is shared on).
+- all the docs are black and white (real life), while the experiences get colorful (especially actual project stuff).

 ![GALLERY DUAL](/assets/readme_visuals/vaco-dual-gallery.png)